Penelope1rose/watson-assistant-demo/README.md

 ibmcloud login -sso
 ```

-Target the resource group (follow the prompts)
+Target the resource group.

 ```
 ibmcloud target -g default
 ```

+>

 Target the organization and space that contains your services (follow the prompts)